Central 4D Rulebook

 4.2.3 The number of exhibitions run prior to the jackpot classes should be limited to ensure the start of the classes in a timely fashion.
 The executive committee may place any additional restriction it sees fit to facilitate this goal.

-4.3.2 The Youth class is open to all persons twelve (12) years of age and younger as of the date of the jackpot or to members twelve (12) years old at time of membership who are counting points toward the Youth class for that season.
+4.3.2 The Youth class is open to all persons fourteen (14) years of age and younger as of the date of the jackpot or to members fourteen (14) years old at time of membership who are counting attendance toward the Youth class for that season.

-4.3.3 The Youth class will be run with a 3-D format with 1 second splits
+4.3.3 The Youth class will be run with a 4-D format with 1/2 second splits.

-4.3.4 Each region may chose to award points for the Youth class.
+4.3.4 Each region may choose to award points for the Youth / Novice class.
 If points are awarded for Youth, they will be earned in accordance with §6.1.

 4.4.3 Contestants must attempt to make the fastest run possible.
 Any obvious attempt to "pullup" or pace their run will result in disqualification.

-4.4.5 Points toward season standings will be awarded in the Open 4-D class in accordance with §6.1.
+4.4.5 Points toward season standings will be awarded in the Open 5-D class in accordance with §6.1.

 4.5 General Barrel Racing Rules